rochars/wavefile/README.md

 // ...
 ```

-Playing a 64-bit wave file in the browser:
+Playing a 64-bit wave file in the browser
 ```javascript
 // Load a wav file that has 64-bit audio: let wav = new WaveFile(buffer);